-If the College determines that a student has engaged in behavior or appears to be in circumstances indicating that the student may potentially pose a risk of harm to him/herself or others, the College will exercise its discretion to take steps that it deems reasonable and necessary in the best interests of the student and/or the College community.
+then the College will exercise its discretion to take steps that it deems reasonable and necessary in the best interests of the student and/or the College community.
 Such steps may include, by way of example but not limitation: interim or longer-term disciplinary or administrative withdrawal from the College (either with or without the invocation of the College's student disciplinary process, as deemed appropriate under the circumstances); psychological assessment(s); parental notification; periodic assessment requirements; and/or related documentation requirements.